Seven Years' War: Coalitions

 The leading members of the first coalition were Britain and Prussia.
-Aside from Prussia, seven minor German states within the Holy Roman Empire allied with the United Kingdom and operated under British command and subsidies during the war.
+Aside from Prussia, seven minor German states within the Holy Roman Empire (HRE) allied with Great Britain and operated under British command and subsidies during the war.
 They consisted of Hanover (in personal union with the British crown since 1714), Hesse-Kassel, Brunswick-Wolfenbüttel, Saxe-Gotha-Altenburg, Würzburg, Ansbach, and Schaumburg-Lippe.
 Discounting Hanoverian troops who later entered the British army, these seven states contributed nearly 50,000 troops over the course of the war, a very high number for their small populations (almost half of these, 21,756 men, came from Hesse-Kassel).
 Portugal later joined the coalition after being invaded by Spain in 1762.
 Russia was briefly part of the coalition, placing 20,000 of its troops under Frederick's command in Silesia and threatening Austria's eastern flank by marching 45,000 troops into Mecklenburg following Peter III's ascension in January 1762, but exited the war after his death a few months later.
-Various minor Native American polities also fought alongside the British during the continental North American theater, such as the Iroquois Confederacy.
+Various Native American polities also fought alongside the British during the continental North American theatre, such as the Haudenosaunee Confederacy.

 The leading members of the second coalition were France and the Habsburg Monarchy (also known as the Austrian Monarchy), with Sweden joining in 1756 and Spain in 1762.
 Russia was initially the third major member of the coalition and fought heavily for most of the war but switched sides in early 1762 and withdrew by late 1762.
 The Habsburgs' territory (including Austria itself as well as Bohemia, the Austrian Netherlands, and part of Imperial Italy) was mostly within the Holy Roman Empire and other states of the HRE joined the Habsburgs, formally the HRE's sovereigns.
 The Habsburgs had successfully rallied the Imperial Diet to declare Reichskrieg against Prussia, freeing Frederick II's vassals from their obligations and allowing them to summon the Imperial Army to supplement the forces of their own hereditary lands.
 Notable HRE states that fought alongside the Habsburgs included Saxony, Bavaria, the Palatinate, Tuscany, Modena-Reggio, Mainz, Trier, Württemberg, Zweibrücken, and Anhalt-Zerbst.
 These states contributed forces to the Reichsarmee and Kaiserliche Armee and under the Kreis system.
 The Habsburgs viewed this as an important propaganda coup as it allowed them to present their war with Prussia as a lawful Imperial action preserving the peace of the Empire, rather than an Austrian war.
 The burden was not evenly distributed; Mainz for example provided 15,000 troops for both the Austrian army and the Kreistruppen over the course of the war, a considerable burden for a state of about a third of a million inhabitants.
 The de facto independent Bengal Subah also fought the British in India with French support.
 In North America, the Wabanaki Confederacy sided with the French.

 Much of the HRE remained neutral in the conflict, with the largest neutral polity being Piedmont-Savoy.